Frequently Asked Questions

 How long is the racecourse?

-The racecourse will be approximately 200 meters in length.
-It will take about two to three minutes to complete a race.
+The racecourse will be approximately 200 meters (about two football fields) in length.
+It will take about one to two minutes to complete a race.

 Who steers the boat?